ACTOMtoolbox/Windows/README.md

 As the toolbox setup needs access to your computer's display, the toolbox must be run on a system with an X11 server.
 We suggest installing mobaxterm (https://mobaxterm.mobatek.net/) as this is an Xserver built into a terminal.
 This may need to be run with administrator privileges depending on your docker instalation.

 With docker engine and an X11 server running, execute Run.bat in the folder you wish to run the toolbox in.
+This can be done through double clicking on the program, or typing the following into the terminal in the correct folder.

 ```
 .\Run-All.bat